 Being the southernmost terminus of the national 22,000 km long high-speed passenger rail network, WKS forms the gateway to Mainland China, directly connecting Hong Kong to other major hubs in the country.
 It functions more like an international airport than a rail station, and accommodates co-located HKSAR and Mainland boundary control facilities.
 Completed and opened in September 2018, the WKS is now serving passengers on their journeys on the Express Rail Link daily.

 Built on reclaimed land, the scale of excavation and structure of this underground project was one of the largest in the civil engineering history of Hong Kong.
-AECOM’s foundation design effectively addressed the complex location of the site, which lies between two railway stations to the north of the West Kowloon Cultural District (WKCD), with large scale high-rise property development above.
+Following a successful completion of the preliminary design for WKS, AECOM – Aedas Joint Venture was commissioned to undertake the detailed design of the station.
+The foundation design effectively addressed the complex location of the site, which lies between two railway stations to the north of the West Kowloon Cultural District (WKCD), with large scale high-rise property development above.

 Building a major railway station 30 meters underground, and creating an iconic urban landmark at the same time, were key challenges in this project.
 The AECOM – Aedas JV team addressed this by adopting an innovative architectural and structural design to create a large volume capped by a shell-like dome that rises from the earth, capturing daylight and sending it deep underground.